 2. While we have needs for change to a number of our different types of facilities, completing and executing a plan for the future of our ReStores will be our first priority.

-3. While we hope, as a minimum, to eventually relocate the North ReStore, in the mean time we should extend the existing lease for at least six months (out to 3/31/22) to permit us to evaluate its performance and to try to find a suitable replacement.
-To date the store location options presented are either too expensive * and/or have serious shortcomings such as lack of visibility, limited opportunity to provide a better donor experience than we have at the present North Store, or not well located in our identified key market trade areas.
-Regardless, we need to allow both ReStores to perform for approximately one year in a post Pandemic environment.
+3. While we hope, at a minimum, to eventually relocate the North ReStore, in the mean time we should extend the existing lease for an additional year (out to 9/01/22) to permit us to evaluate its performance, continue to look for a suitable replacement, and allow the Board of Directors to conduct its Strategic Planning Process (to be completed March 2022).
+To date the store location options presented are too expensive and/or have serious shortcomings such as lack of visibility, limited opportunity to provide a better donor experience than we have at the present North Store, or not well located in our identified key market trade areas.
+Regardless, we need to allow both ReStores to perform for approximately one year in the financial climate affected by the pandemic.

 * Projected Income and Expense Impact of Relocating the North ReStore